Vehicles and parts (including tyres)

 - Car parts – a small quantity of small car parts can be accepted such as wing mirrors, wiper blades or headlamp bulbs

 - Caravans are not accepted.
 Any fixtures or fittings from a caravan are classed as DIY waste and restricted.
 More information about DIY waste.

 - Cars are not accepted.
 Read our information about end of life vehicles.

-- Child car seats can be placed in the waste to landfill container.
-For health and safety reasons, they cannot be accepted at our Reuse Shops
+- Child car seats - can be placed in the general waste container as they cannot be accepted at our Reuse Shops

 - Engine oil is accepted

 - Trailers – small trailers are accepted (max 1.5m in length)

 - Tyres (car) – current charge is £4 per tyre (rimmed or unrimmed) and they are only accepted at Caister, Dereham, Hempton, Ketteringham, King’s Lynn, Mayton Wood, Mile Cross (Norwich) and Thetford.
 Maximum five tyres per household, per month.

 - Tyres (bicycle) are accepted at Caister, Dereham, Hempton, Ketteringham, King’s Lynn, Mayton Wood, Mile Cross (Norwich) and Thetford recycling centres.